\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Bertini-type theorems for sheaves and their moduli

 We compare the restriction $\sH|_H$ to the homomorphism sheaf associated with the restrictions, $\sH_H := \sHom \bigl( \sE|_H,\, \sF|_H \bigr)$.
 Note that the latter has a non-trivial section given by $λ_H$.
 Item~\ref{il:pq2} implies that $\sH|_H$ and $\sH_H$ are reflexive sheaves of $\sO_H$-modules.
 It is also clear that outside of the small set $H' ⊂ H$ the sheaves $\sH|_H$ and $\sH_H$ are both locally free and agree.
 But since two reflexive sheaves are isomorphic if and only if they are isomorphic on the complement of a small set, this immediately yields an isomorphism $\sH|_H \cong \sH_H$.

-\subsection{Step 2: Extension of the morphism \boldmath$λ_H$}
+\subsubsection{Step 2: Extension of the morphism $λ_H$}

 We will now show that there exists a morphism $λ : \sE → \sF$ such that $λ_H = λ|_H$.
 To this end, consider the ideal sheaf sequence of the hypersurface $H$, that is, $0 → \sJ_H → \sO_X → \sO_H → 0$.
-Since $\sH$ is torsion-free, this sequence stays exact when tensoring with $\sH$, \cite[Sect.~3.1]{Weibel94}.
+Since $\sH$ is torsion free, this sequence stays exact when tensoring with $\sH$, \cite[Sect.~3.1]{Weibel94}.
 The associated long exact sequence cohomology sequence then reads

 where $r$ is the natural restriction map.
 We have seen in Step~1 that the middle term in \eqref{eq:dflj} is isomorphic to $H^0 \bigl( X,\, \sH_H \bigr)$, which contains $λ_H$.
 Surjectivity of $r$ therefore implies that $λ_H$ can be extended.
 Choose one extension $λ$ and fix this choice throughout.
 To finish the proof, we need to show that $λ$ is an isomorphism.